A

 THE GOLDEN PORT OF AYAS.
 MANUSCRIPT ILLUMINATION FROM

 LE LIVRE DES MERVEILLES.
-MARCO POLO SAILED FROM VENICE TO AYAS TO CONTINUE
+MARCO POLO SAILED FROM VENICE TO AYAS TO

 HIS JOURNEY ON HORSEBACK TOWARDS THE FAR EAST.
 HIS DESCRIPTION OF CILICIAN